 There are a number of principles relevant to determining the enforceability of a restraint of trade provision.
 Namely, there is a presumption that a restraint of trade provision is void unless, in the special circumstances of the case, the person attempting to enforce the provision, shows that it is reasonable.1

 Unfortunately, employees may not know whether they are restrained from employment with you.
 In the recent case of Just Group Limited v Peck,2 the court had to determine whether Just Group's former Chief Financial Officer was restrained from employment with its competitor, Cotton On.
-The court held that the overreach of the purported restraint of trade clause meant it was unenforceable.
+The court held that the overreach of the purported restraint of trade clause meant that it was unenforceable.

 Accordingly, at the recruitment stage, it is best practice to ask candidates whether they are subject to a post-termination restraint of trade clause under their current employment contract.
 By asking these questions from the outset, you can make an informed recruitment decision and avoid potential litigation down the track.

-It is also essential to be aware of the intellectual property that a prospective employee may or may not own.
+It is also essential to be aware of the intellectual property (IP) that a prospective employee may or may not own.
 IP is the legal concept of proprietary title to a productive new idea.
 IP may be an invention, trademark, design, brand or even the application of an idea.
 A general overview on the importance of IP for startups can be found here.

 In the context of employment law considerations for startups, it is important to be aware that employment contracts may provide for the ownership of IP.
 In most instances, the employment contract will provide that the intellectual property created by its employees in the course of their employment is owned by the employer.
 This is typically also the common law position in the absence of such a written clause.
 There may be provision for this in legislation as well.3